oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_ptr/README.md

 >
 > :warning: Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.

-> **Note**: In oneAPI full systems, kernels that use SYCL Unified Shared Memory (USM) host allocations or USM shared allocations (and therefore the code in this tutorial) are only supported by Board Support Packages (BSPs) with USM support.
-Kernels that use these types of allocations can always be used to generate standalone IPs.

 ## Prerequisites

 This sample is part of the FPGA code samples.
-It is categorized as a Tier 1 sample that helps you getting started.
+It is categorized as a Tier 2 sample that helps you getting started.

 ```mermaid
 flowchart LR